All Episodes

 So the targets and the witnesses had to shut up when all this fraud was going on.

-Fortunately, and it really is fortunately, given Wisconsin, judges saw right through this partisan abuse of power by Democrat district attorneys.
+Fortunately, and it really is fortunately given Wisconsin, judges saw right through this partisan abuse of power by Democrat district attorneys.

-And early this year, a state judge ruling in a secret proceeding, quashed the subpoenas and all but ended the investigation.
+And early this year, a state judge ruling in a secret proceeding quashed the subpoenas and all but ended the investigation.

-The subpoenas had nothing.
+The subpoenas had nothing, close quote.

 This started the unraveling of the John Doe investigation that had many conservatives fearing that they would be targeted for subpoenas and raids next.